hagen1778/docs-test/vmalert.md

     	Supports array of values separated by comma or specified via multiple flags.
   -external.url string
-    	External URL is used as alert's source for sent alerts to the notifier -http.connTimeout duration
+    	External URL is used as alert's source for sent alerts to the notifier -fs.disableMmap
+    	Whether to use pread() instead of mmap() for reading data files.
+By default mmap() is used for 64-bit arches and pread() is used for 32-bit arches, since they cannot read data files bigger than 2^32 bytes in memory. mmap() is usually faster for reading small data chunks than pread()
+  -http.connTimeout duration
     	Incoming http connections are closed after the configured timeout.
 This may help spreading incoming load among a cluster of services behind load balancer.
 Note that the real timeout may be bigger by up to 10% as a protection from Thundering herd problem (default 2m0s)
   -http.disableResponseCompression